Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The Cross Keys

 The Cross Keys, on the other hand, probably is your first thought for Sunday lunch in Leeds.
 It’s a cosy pub with a roaring fire and it’s famous for its roasts.
-All their meats come from R&J Butchers – right now you can get pork loin for £12.95, beef topside for £13.95, turkey for £11.95 or all three for £15.95, but in the New Year, they’ll be swapping the turkey for lamb.
+All their meats come from R&J Butchers – they change on a regular basis, but you could get anything from pork to beef and lamb, with prices starting from £10.95.
 They cook their roasties in olive oil with garlic and rosemary, so they’re totally veggie friendly, and serve them alongside a proper Yorkshire pudding, seasonal veg and lashings of gravy (it’s veggie and gluten-free).
-Speaking of veggie – they do a butternut squash and sage nut roast or you can have bubble and squeak.
+Speaking of veggie – you can get either a nut roast or a mushroom wellington, depending on the week.

 The Cross Keys, 107 Water Lane, Leeds, West Yorkshire, LS11 5WD.

 The Reliance has long been a favourite with the city’s foodies – and with good reason.
 They know their way around the kitchen and cook up a mean roast dinner.
 You’ll have plenty of options, so order a pint of something nice while you make up your mind.
-Will it be roast topside of rare breed beef, loin of Gloucester Old Spot Pork or shoulder of lamb?
+Will it be roast topside of rare breed beef or the loin of Gloucester Old Spot Pork?
 Whichever you go for, you’ll get crisp roast potatoes, seasonal vegetables and a giant Yorkshire pud.
-Their nut roast is one of the best in town – it comes with all the trimmings and their own veggie gravy, so you can feel 100% confident in your choice.
+Their nut roast is one of the best in town too – it comes with all the trimmings and their own veggie gravy, so you can feel 100% confident in your choice.

 The Reliance, 76-78 North Street, Leeds, West Yorkshire, LS2 7PN.

 As always, Crafthouse has gone the extra mile to make its Sunday roasts stand out.
 Every element has been carefully considered to give you a refined take on a home cooked classic.
 They do proper roast potatoes, cooked with butter, garlic and thyme, and their stewed peas are made with pancetta to take them to the next level.
 Then you’ve got honey balsamic carrots, sautéed tender stem broccoli and proper cauliflower cheese.
-Their Yorkshire puddings are made to a secret recipe created by local chef Joe Carrol and they make their own homemade gravy too.
-So the only question is – do you want rump cap of Scottish beef or leg of lamb?
+Their Yorkshire puddings are made to a secret recipe created by Head Chef Joe Carroll and they make their own homemade gravy too.
+So the only question is – do you want rump cap of Scottish beef or Yorkshire leg of lamb?

 Crafthouse, Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.